Eric Fossum: Entrepreneur

-In 1995, frustrated by the slow pace of the technology's adoption, he and then-wife Dr. Sabrina Kemeny co-founded Photobit Corporation to commercialize the technology.
-He joined as Chairman of the Board and Chief Scientist in 1996 and became CEO of Photobit Technology Corporation in 2000.
-In late 2001, Micron Technology Inc. acquired Photobit and Dr. Fossum was named a Senior Micron Fellow.
-He left Micron in 2003.
+In 1995, frustrated by the slow pace of the technology's adoption, Fossum and then-wife Sabrina Kemeny co-founded Photobit Corporation with 3 other co-founders to commercialize the technology.
+Fossum left JPL to join Photobit full-time in 1996.

+In late 2001, Micron Technology Inc. acquired Photobit Corp. and Fossum was named a Senior Micron Fellow; he remained with Micron for about a year before his first retirement.

 In 2005, he joined SiWave Inc., a developer of MEMS technology for mobile phone handsets, as CEO.
 SiWave was renamed Siimpel and grew substantially before his departure in 2007.
-Siimpel was later acquired by Tessera for $15M.
+Fossum claimed to have raised over $25M in financing during his tenure as CEO, adding to Siimpel's total $65M in funding over its lifetime.
+But ultimately, a severely damaged Siimpel was acquired three years later by Tessera for only $15M.